 Goda gave her a disapproving glance.
 “Stop getting so excited.
 Voices can carry far in these caves.”

 “Disrespecting?”
 Parama asked, genuine bewilderment in his tone.
 “I’m sorry.
 Maybe I’m a bit ignorant, but that’s exactly what I’m trying to fix.
 Porter Goda was just telling me all about it.”

 “If you really want to know, I’ll tell you,” Kanna said with a huff.
 She noticed then that Parama was clinging onto Goda’s hand, and something about that bothered her—it seemed wrong for some reason—but she couldn’t understand why, so she didn’t say anything about it.
 Instead, she explained, “Upperland men marry women, and then the women have children with their husbands.”

 She really couldn’t fathom how this concept was so difficult.
-If anything, this model of Upperland culture was the simplest of all the cultures: One man marries one woman, and they have children—well, unless the man was rich like Kanna’s father, then he might collect a few wives and a few dozen children.
+If anything, this model of Upperland culture was the simplest of all: One man marries one woman, and they have children—well, unless the man was rich like Kanna’s father, then he might collect a few wives and a few dozen children.
 At any rate, it certainly made a lot more sense to her than women marrying other women only to run around with random men.

 Kanna pressed her hands hard against her face and groaned.
 With gritted teeth, she whispered to Goda, “What does he even do around here?”
 Hopefully not anything too mentally demanding, she thought.

 “I’m a translator,” he said, his smile widening.
 “They brought me in to translate some of the scripts in the ruins around here.
 There’s this obscure dialect of Southern Outerlander that I picked up a long time ago, and they needed it to decipher the more recent carvings, so I got lucky.
 Most male slaves get sent to the textile mills.”